Skip to main content

 The University Libraries have a lot to offer.
-Here are 8 resources and services to help you ace your courses, meet people, relax and enjoy your time at CU Boulder.
+Here are 8 resources and services to help you ace your courses, meet people, relax and enjoy your time this semester.

 The Libraries have a large collection of books, journals, scholarly articles and so much more available to you for your research assignments.
 Browse the Library Catalog or drop a query into OneSearch to get your search started.
-For ever more books: Check out our Interlibrary loan services which allows borrowing from libraries nationally and worldwide.
-The Libraries also now have Prospector which allows you to request books from the collections of 200 other public and academic libraries.
+For even more books: Check out our Interlibrary loan services or Prospector which allows borrowing from libraries nationally and worldwide.

 3. Course textbooks for check out